 Moreover the Mesh should be faster even with the same signal thanks to several factors that I am not explaining now (I am not an expert).

-That's right, Extender and Access Point can sometimes be very uncomfortable; mesh even allows switching from one device to another without interrupting a download that is already in progress.
-As long as there is a field, you remain connected to the last WiFi network used, even when the next day you are in the most remote room from the Router or on another floor of the house with only one notch and the browser is struggling to load the lightest. of web pages.
-Every time you have to resort to the manual change of the WiFi and sometimes you have to switch for some reason poco afterwards we find ourselves again...
+That's right, Extenders and Access Points can sometimes be very inconvenient; mesh even allows switching from one device to another without interrupting a download already in progress.
+As long as there is signal, you remain connected to the last WiFi network used, even when the next day you are in the most remote room from the Router or on another floor of the house with only one bar and the browser struggles to load the lightest of web pages.
+Each time you have to resort to manually changing the WiFi and sometimes, once you have made the switch, who knows why, shortly after you find yourself back...
 Read the rest »

 For me they can keep it too